DanielRudCallesen/SecureMessaging/README.md

 # Secure Messaging Application

--A real-time secure messaging application built with ASP.NET Core and JavaScript.
+A real-time secure messaging application built with ASP.NET Core and JavaScript.

--The application implements end-to-end encryption, ensuring that messages can only be read by the intended recipients.
+The application implements end-to-end encryption, ensuring that messages can only be read by the intended recipients.

--This is a demonstration project
+This is a demonstration project

--The authentication system is basic
+The authentication system is basic

--User sessions are not persistent
+User sessions are not persistent

--No message history is stored
+No message history is stored

 ## Getting Started